Erich Gonzales: 2012–present: Successful movies and Juan dela Cruz

-As Maria La Del Barrio ended with a high note in March 2012, Erich's other indie movie was released.
+As Maria la del Barrio ended with a high note in March 2012, Erich's other indie movie was released.
 She starred in a horror movie alongside Derek Ramsay, titled Corazon: Ang Unang Aswang and opened to a very warm audience reception.
 Earning seven million pesos on its first day, the movie became the Highest Grossing Digital Film.
 As a result, Star Cinema crowned Erich with the title Philippine Box Office Queen for Digital Independent Film.

-In May 2012, Erich began working on her biggest project of the year, Suddenly It's Magic, a film with Thai actor Mario Maurer under Star Cinema.
+In May 2012, Gonzales began working on her biggest project of the year, Suddenly It's Magic, a film with Thai actor Mario Maurer under Star Cinema.
 With the collaboration of Filipino and Thai production teams, actors, and actresses, the film is the first Filipino-Thai movie created between the two countries.
 The official movie was released on October 31, 2012, in the Philippines, March 14, 2013, in Thailand, and March 28, 2013, in Cambodia.

 The latter part of 2012 was a hectic one for Erich.
 She made her debut appearance in Canada as part of the TFC Liga Kapamilya Basketball Finals at the end of August.
 She wowed the crowds in Oshawa, Ontario and Burnaby, British Columbia.
 Then, on November 3, she entertained Kapamilyas in Los Angeles for the Star Magic 20 Tour.
-Erich capped her year with the release of her fourth indie film, Mariposa sa Hawla ng Gabi with director Richard V. Somes.
+Erich capped her year with the release of her fourth indie film, Mariposa: Sa Hawla ng Gabi with director Richard V. Somes.

 After having a successful love team with Enchong Dee and team-up with Mario Maurer, she appears once again in the weeknight primetime slot, as she becomes part of the biggest television series of ABS-CBN for 2013.
 Titled Juan dela Cruz, she is paired up once again with Noy co-star and Prince of Teleserye Coco Martin as his leading lady.
 The show immediately became number one in national TV ratings during its pilot episode and is expected to continue throughout its run.

-In 2014, Erich Gonzales and Enchong Dee had a reunion movie project with JC De Vera in Once A Princess directed by Laurice Guillen.
+In 2014, Gonzales and Enchong Dee had a reunion movie project with JC de Vera in Once a Princess directed by Laurice Guillen.
 She played her most challenging role to show her versatility as the second wife in the upcoming Primetime teleserye hit Koreanovela-remake series Two Wives, opposite to Jason Abalos, alongside Kaye Abad, Patrick Garcia and Rayver Cruz.
-After the movie Once A Princess, she will be reunited to JC De Vera in MMFF's Shake, Rattle & Roll XV "AhaS".
-She will portray a new challenging character as a Twin-snake in a Mall which again show her versatility as a brilliant actress of her generation.
+After the movie Once a Princess, she rejoined JC de Vera in MMFF's Shake, Rattle & Roll XV: "Ahas", playing a twin-snake in a mall.

-In 2015, Gonzales had a Special Finale Participation on the highly anticipated TV Series, Forevermore as Alexandra "Alex" Pante.
+In 2015, Gonzales had a special role on the TV series, Forevermore as Alexandra "Alex" Pante.

-In July 2017, a young businessman named Xian Gaza sent a coffee invite to actress Erich Gonzales via billboard at the corner of Recto Avenue and Morayta, in the city of Manila.